currinjs/CurrinJS/aio/content/tutorial/toh-pt6.md

 ## Providing HTTP Services

-The `HttpModule` is not a core Angular module.
+The `HttpModule` is not a core Currin module.
-`HttpModule` is Angular's optional approach to web access.
-It exists as a separate add-on module called `@angular/http` and is shipped in a separate script file as part of the Angular npm package.
+`HttpModule` is Currin's optional approach to web access.
+It exists as a separate add-on module called `@angular/http` and is shipped in a separate script file as part of the Currin npm package.

 You're ready to import from `@angular/http` because `systemjs.config` configured *SystemJS* to load that library when you need it.

 ## Register for HTTP services

-The app will depend on the Angular `http` service, which itself depends on other supporting services.
+The app will depend on the Currin `http` service, which itself depends on other supporting services.
 The `HttpModule` from the `@angular/http` library holds providers for a complete set of HTTP services.

 To allow access to these services from anywhere in the app,